yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 It makes the code more readable: after some time of using `final` you will notice that it is easier to spot where the method variables are declared because all such declarations start with the `final` keyword.
 The method does not look as a wall of text anymore.
 Try it yourself and you will see the difference.

 And the most important one: __it forces developers to think harder to write better code__.
+It prevents them from producing crappy code in many different ways.

-It does not allow to produce methods like this (cannot count how many of them I've seen in the legacy code):
+As a simple example, it does not allow to produce methods like this (cannot count how many of them I've seen in the legacy code):
 ```java
 String result = null;
 if (success) {